amsaren/course_materials/Webinar_2022/slides/Recent_updates_on_Puhti.md

 # Making custom notebooks for your needs
-- Install necessary packages as container using tykky wrapper tool on Puhti
+- Install necessary packages as container using Tykky wrapper tool on Puhti
 - Create a course environment/module(s) using CSC templates
 - Access custom notebook on Puhti web interface via "Jupyter for courses" under "Interactive Sessions"
 - Useful CSC documentation: